NagiosEnterprises/nsti/_sources/backendaccess.txt

-Accessing data from the Backend
+Accessing Data From the Backend
 --------------------------------

-To access NSTI normally you qould go to
+To access NSTI normally you would go to

-    <ip address>/nsti
+    <ip address>:8080

 To access the API from a URL use keywords for getting the JSON formatted data

-    <ip address>/api/trapview/read/Snmptt
+    <ip address>:8080/api/trapview/read/Snmptt

 This example will return every trap that is located in the main snmptt database

 Furthermore you can now access the API with multiple search and filtering criteria as stated above.

-Here is a sort by date example:
+Here is a filter by date example:

 .. code-block :: html

     Time Format for NSTI  MM-DD-YYYY HH:mm:ss

-    ?timewritten__lt=10-10-2014 12:00:00
+    <ip address>:8080/api/trapview/read/Snmptt?timewritten__lt=10-10-2014 12:00:00

 This will yield all traps that are YOUNGER than the given date.
 Similar can be done with __gt to yield traps OLDER than the given date.
 There is also the ability to sort by relative time.
 A __gt and __lt must still be given, like so: